telerik/uwp-docs/controls/radlistview/features/listview-grouping.md

 # Grouping

 RadListView provides you with the functionality to programmatically group its data.
-This can be achieved through adding groupdescriptors to the RadListView.GroupDescriptors collection.
+This can be achieved through adding group descriptors to the RadListView.GroupDescriptors collection.

 There are two type of descriptors:

 * **PropertyGroupDescriptor** : You can group the data by a property value from the class that defines your items.

 This descriptor exposes the following properties:
  - *PropertyName* : Gets or sets the string name of the property you want to group by.
  - *SortOrder* : Changes the sort order in each group to Ascending or Descending.